ramochoahes/Homework3/README.md

 # Homework3
+The file attached is not complete.
+I still have to flesh it out.

-Joint classification project for CSCI E-81
+-Joint classification project for CSCI E-81